Do you want to harness the power of a form builder with conditional logic?

 Here you see that someone who gives a rating of 3 or above sees the Likert Scale.

 Someone who rates 2 or below will see the improvement question instead.

 The survey is still very simple, but conditional logic means that users will only see the information that’s most relevant to them.

 3. Set Up Alternate Confirmations

 On every form you create with WPForms, you can set up a default confirmation response.
-Every time someone submits that form, then, they’ll receive that response.
+After every form submission, then, the user will receive that response.

 But what if you want to use different confirmations based on the information the user provided on the form?